safijari/blog/_posts/2017-04-03-How-I-Use-Docker.md

 FROM osrf/ros:kinetic-desktop-full
 ```

- When building this image Docker will first search for this image locally and if it fails it will then turn to a remote repository (e.g. Dockerhub) and look for it under the user `osrf`.
+ When building this image Docker will search for this image locally.
+If it doesn't find the image there, it will turn to a remote repository (e.g. Dockerhub) and look for it under the user `osrf`.
 The tag `osrf/ros:kinetic-desktop-full` starts this container off with a full desktop install of ROS Kinetic on the top of xenial.
 Note that if you were to look at the Dockerfile for our base image, you'll find that in includes a `FROM osrf/ros:kinetic-desktop`.
 In fact, you can go through the Dockerfiles for all such images you'll find the following hierarchy:

 ```
 ros:kinetic-desktop-full